Prevent Infant Abductions in your Hospital

 - Perceived by the abductor as their newborn.

 - Same race as the abductor or abductor's companion.

+Infant and newborn abductions can be avoided.
 Safety and security are key areas that should be involved in systems designed to prevent infant abduction.
 Multiple vendors have products, alarms, and other measures for protection.
 Hospitals should evaluate the various product options to ensure selections meet their needs.